A Gamma Distribution Hypothesis for Prime $k$-tuples: Explicit formulae

 would lead to something like

-where the sum would include conjugate pairs of nontrivial zeros of $\zeta_{(2)}(s)$. \emph{And if} non-trivial zeros of $\zeta_{(2)}(s)$ are confined within its critical strip, then the same proof strategy used for the PNT would appear to apply to prime doubles.
-Evidently, if this scenario plays out the prime double constant $C_{(2)}$ will have to come from $\log''(\zeta_{(2)}(s))$.
+where the sum would include nontrivial zeros of $\zeta_{(2)}(s)$.
+Additionally, if non-trivial zeros of $\zeta_{(2)}(s)$ are confined within its critical strip, then the same proof strategy used for the PNT would appear to apply to prime doubles and then all prime $k$-tuples by extension.